USDA FoodKeeper – Cold Storage Guidelines

 The expiration date on cooked beef brisket indicates the point at which it may no longer be safe to consume due to the risk of bacterial contamination.
 However, the best quality of brisket is usually achieved within the first 3 to 4 days after cooking when stored properly in the refrigerator.
 While the brisket may still be safe to eat beyond this time, it may start to lose its flavor and moisture content.

 To determine if cooked beef brisket has gone bad, look for any signs of mold, a slimy texture, or a sour or unpleasant smell.
-If the meat appears discolored, feels sticky, or emits a strong, off-putting odor, it is best to discard it to prevent foodborne illness.
+If the meat appears discolored, feels sticky, or emits a strong, off-putting odor, it is best to discard it to reduce the risk of foodborne illness.

 Cooked beef brisket is susceptible to bacterial contamination if not stored properly.
 It should be kept out of the temperature danger zone of 40°F to 140°F to prevent the growth of harmful bacteria such as Salmonella, E. coli, and Listeria.
 When reheating brisket, ensure it reaches an internal temperature of at least 165°F to kill any bacteria present.